-In Oracle Tax Reporting Cloud, Tax Automation is a key process to provide data for the core tax calculation.
+In Tax Reporting, Tax Automation is a key process to provide data for the core tax calculation.
 It represents the links between the Book data and Tax data.
 After you load Trial Balance data into the application, you can run the Tax Automation process to link tax-sensitive Book data to one of these Tax accounts:

 - Permanent Difference accounts